yismaili/Inception/README.md

   - 'FROM': Specifies the base image to use for the container.
   - 'RUN': Executes a command and creates a new layer on top of the base image.
-  - CMD: Specifies the default command to run when the container starts.
+  - 'CMD': Specifies the default command to run when the container starts.
-  - ENTRYPOINT: Specifies the default command to run when the container starts, with arguments passed as parameters.
+  - 'ENTRYPOINT': Specifies the default command to run when the container starts, with arguments passed as parameters.
-  - ENV: Sets an environment variable in the container.
+  - 'ENV': Sets an environment variable in the container.
-  - EXPOSE: Exposes a port or a range of ports for the container.
+  - 'EXPOSE': Exposes a port or a range of ports for the container.
-  - WORKDIR: Sets the working directory for the commands in the container.
+  - 'WORKDIR': Sets the working directory for the commands in the container.
-  - COPY: Copies files or directories from the host to the container.
+  - 'COPY': Copies files or directories from the host to the container.
-  - ADD: Copies files or directories from the host to the container and can automatically decompress compressed files.
+  - 'ADD': Copies files or directories from the host to the container and can automatically decompress compressed files.
-  - USER: Sets the default user for the container.
+  - 'USER': Sets the default user for the container.
-  - ARG: Defines a build-time variable for the image.
+  - 'ARG': Defines a build-time variable for the image.

 # Docker client